Free Spay Days for Backyard, Semi-tame, and Feral Felines

 7. If two cats, or more, arrive in one pet carrier, please write the color and sex of each cat and attach to the top of the pet carriers.

-C. All felines must arrive at our shelter on Sunday or Monday, May 14th and 15th, between 8:00 a.m. and noon..
+C. All felines must arrive at our shelter on Sunday or Monday, October 8th and 9th, between 8:00 and noon.

 2. Each trap, or carrier, must be well identified with first and last names.
 It is helpful if you know the sexes of cats and mark the traps or carriers accordingly.
 We will sex the unknown felines and record the total number of cats presented.